St. Matthew's German Evangelical Lutheran Church: History

-The fire of 1965
+Fire of 1965

 On January 13, 1965, at approximately 6:50 pm, smoke was discovered coming from the church building.
 An incandescent light had ignited some painting materials in the church.
 Soon flames engulfed the roof.
 The fire appeared to be under control by 8:45 pm.
-However, increasing winds spread the fire to the steeple, and at 10:00 pm the structure fell directly in front of the church, plunging 18 ft into the courtyard where it remains as a memorial of the tragic event.
+However, increasing winds spread the fire to the steeple, and at 10:00 pm the structure fell directly in front of the church, plunging 18 ft into the courtyard where it remains as a memorial of the event.
 Rather than relocate to the suburbs where most of the church members lived, the congregation decided to rebuild the historic structure.
 A survey of the damage showed that the chancel and all but one ground floor stained glass windows were intact.
 Also, the chancel furniture, altar hangings, and "wine glass" pulpit were saved.
 The destroyed gallery stained glass windows were replaced by Franz Mayer & Co. of Munich, Germany, and executed by the studios of George L. Payne of Paterson, New Jersey.
 The destroyed windows in the front of the church were replaced by the Hunt Stained Glass Studios of Pittsburgh, Pennsylvania, who had installed the originals.
 The first service in the restored sanctuary was on June 12, 1966.